vgnshk/generic-file-reader/README.md

 * Each operation will update the processed data in the object and pass it around for the subsequent operations to consume and process.
 Upon completion, each operation updates the status in the data object.
 * When a **new type of operation** is added for support in the future, we only have to **create a new concrete implementation** extending the Operation and define the process() and setStatus() methods.
 * The implementation details like the libraries used for the actual operation will be known only to that particular operation subclass, and is independent of other operations behavior.
 Thus, each operation implementation can be individually maintained.
 * **Unit testing** the concrete classes is simple.
 The chaining of different classes can be unit tested by mocking the objects.
+* We cannot make the individual operations as _Singleton_ because the operations contain the state of the next operation.
+* All Operation concrete classes are **thread-safe**, because there is no shared state between two threads.

 #### Factory
 * The OperationFactory is solely responsible for the **instantiation** of respective operation classes based on the type provided by the user.